 Why Do They Happen in Menopause?

-Bloating and water retention in menopause can be caused by a number of reasons.
+Many reasons can cause bloating and water retention in menopause.
 From aging itself, physical inactivity and hormonal imbalance.
-Our female hormonesand progesterone play a great role in fluid regulation and excretion, so when they decline, some organs in the body are affected.
+Our female hormones estrogen and progesterone play a great role in fluid regulation and excretion, so some organs in the body are affected when they decline.
 Here are some causes why bloating and fluid retention occur in menopause:

-As a result of low estrogen, the liver gets affected by this change and it causes fewer or irregularrelease.
-Bile is responsible for the breakdown of fats, balance of fluids and protection of the intestinal lining.
-When the release of bile from the liver is very irregular, this could affect other parts of the body in domino effect.
+As a result of low estrogen, the liver gets affected by this change, and it causes fewer or irregular bile releases.
+Bile is responsible for the breakdown of fats, the balance of fluids, and intestinal lining protection.
+When the release of bile from the liver is very irregular, this could affect other parts of the body in a domino effect.

-Water will start to pool, the small intestines loses its lubrication and the fat becomes difficult to breakdown.
+Water will start to pool, the small intestines lose their lubrication, and the fat becomes difficult to break down.
 The pooling of water in the body actually causes edema or swelling of certain parts of the body.
 Usually, the swelling is highly evident in the feet, legs and arms.
-This water retention can also cause bloated abdomen.
+This water retention can also cause a bloated abdomen.

-When fat is not properly digested this could actually cause an airy stomach.
+When fat is not properly digested, this could actually cause an airy stomach.
 This is when bloating happens.
 There is just too much air that the abdomen feels distended or tight.
 The bloating could be worsened when there is too little lubrication in the lining of the small intestine.
 This causes the food inside the intestine to become compact and difficult to push down to the rectum and out of the body.
-In return, the food that you eat actually gets stuck for a long period, which adds more to the fullness of the stomach.
+In return, the food you eat actually gets stuck for a long period, which adds more to the stomach’s fullness.

 The Lymphatic System

-As we age, we tend to become inactive and as a result, our systems will slow down – including the lymphatic system.
-The lymphatic system in responsible for draining fluids in the body and excreting excess water.
+As we age, we tend to become inactive.
+As a result, our systems will slow down – including the lymphatic system — the lymphatic system is responsible for draining fluids in the body and excreting excess water.

-If it is slowed down, it will not be able to function well and with increasing amounts of water, it can get overwhelmed.
-Its inability to drain water fast enough, will cause fluid to accumulate around the tissues causing swelling in various parts of the body, including the abdomen, ankles, legs and feet.
+If it is slowed down, it will not function well, and with increasing amounts of water, it can get overwhelmed.
+Its inability to drain water fast enough will cause fluid to accumulate around the tissues causing swelling in various parts of the body, including the abdomen, ankles, legs and feet.
 Read the importance of the lymphatic system!

 According to a study by the American Journal of Physiology, hormonal imbalance can affect the water balance in the body.
 Research was tested on rats and it was found that low levels of estrogen can cause water retention.